cararca3/ARDUINOLEGACY/ARDUINO_BOARD_SERIAL_V2/README.md

 ARDUINO LEGACY contains some of the most historical boards, rescued from old PCB files and prepared to be manufactured again.

-Here you will find all files to reproduce an original Arduino USB V1.0
+Here you will find all files to reproduce an original Arduino Serial V2.0

 Gerbers are generated and verified for manufacturing.